Read This First

 Prompt 4: Create another table that reflects a more accurate depiction of relative comfort of living across those same 7 countries.

-The central claim is this: To provide a more nuanced depiction of the relative comfort of living across the United States, China, Bolivia, France, Cambodia, Togo, and Russia, we can use the Human Development Index (HDI) and the Gini coefficient.
+In plain terms: To provide a more nuanced depiction of the relative comfort of living across the United States, China, Bolivia, France, Cambodia, Togo, and Russia, we can use the Human Development Index (HDI) and the Gini coefficient.

 Reflects overall achievements in a country in terms of health, knowledge, and living standards.